eckrcm/Decoding-Human-Activity-Erdos-Summer-2025/README.md

 ## Method Description

-We use a simple 1-Nearest Neighbor (1-NN) classifier with Euclidean distance to classify activity samples.
+We use 1-Nearest Neighbor (1-NN) classifier with Euclidean distance to classify activity samples.
 For validation, we adopt Leave-One-Out cross-validation (LOO-CV), and in some cases examine the resulting confusion matrices.

 ## Findings